 The implementation of SDL Tridion Sites had multiple benefits.
 It improved workflow processes by providing a centralized view of records, including the workflow stage and engagement history.

-By moving to a digital solution, the organisation reduced its paper mountain, whilst ensuring consistency in both process and communication.
+By moving to a digital solution, the organization reduced its paper mountain, whilst ensuring consistency in both process and communication.
 The technical solution’s ability to repurpose content has increased digital marketing opportunities and enabled the easy creation of microsites.
-All the content stored within the system acts as a blueprint for the printed book, and can be sent directly to the publisher.
-The content management system and website redesign has enabled localized content for the organisation’s global users.
+All the content stored within the system acts as a blueprint for the printed book and can be sent directly to the publisher.
+The content management system and website redesign have enabled localized content for the organization’s global users.

-To recap, the project has seen the organisation undergo a digital transformation.
-Dept has helped Guinness World Records to improve its offline processes, and revolutionized the way it tackles record and content management.
+To recap, the project has seen the organization undergo a digital transformation.
+Dept has helped Guinness World Records to improve its offline processes and revolutionized the way it tackles record and content management.